Spyroh/M33kTriggers/README.md

 Shows the aura when a proc is available.
 Requires having the proc added to the CDM.

 `M33kTriggers.ShowProcStacks(aura_env, SpellID)`
-Shows the stacks of a proc in the Aura's text when they are over 1.
+Shows the stacks of a proc in a Text Aura when they are over 1.
 Requires having the proc added to the CDM Tracked Buffs.

 ## Unload.
 Use in *Actions -> Custom functions -> Custom Unload*
 `if aura_env.UnLoad then aura_env.UnLoad() end`